hubverse-org/hubDocs/docs/source/quickstart-hub-admin/setting-up.md

 ## Congratulations!

-You are ready to [configure the schema](schema-config.md) for your modeling hub.
+You are ready to [configure the modeling tasks](task-config.md) for your modeling hub.